20 Reasons to Own a Gun Safe

 5. Protection from Burglars

 There are a lot of videos going around the net showing how easy it is to break into a gun safe.
 Unfortunately, I agree with them.
 However, if you have done your homework up front, you can make sure you have a gun safe that will be resistant to most attacks.
-Given sufficient time, a burglar can penetrate the toughest gun safe out there.
+Given sufficient time, a burglar can penetrate the most robust gun safe out there.
 So, first off don’t allow them the time and do not depend on it alone.
 Layering your defenses is a way to ensure your home is protected from top to bottom.
 This means alarms, sensors, cameras, and backup power, redundant and armored phone lines to call for help.

 If you intend to house a valuable gun collection, you need to invest not only investing in a proper gun safe.
-That means a real gun safe, one that has multiple locking bars that engage solid steel channels.
+That means a real gun safe, one that has multiple locking bars that engage stable steel channels.
 The channels for the like to be 3-5 inches going into a heavy steel frame and with a thick steel front door 1 1/2 inches.
 It also needs to be bolted to concrete both at the bottom and at the back.
 Many people bolt theirs to the second floor wooden or laminate flooring and against a wall, which has a wood I-beam and drywall.
 This not only aids the bugler but it will allow them to destroy your home in the process of taking it off premises.
 You want to make your gun safe a vault, there no better way than to construct a vault around it.

 Prepper’s gun safes are often installed in underground redoubts that have heavy doors and concrete walls, floors, and ceilings.
 The gun safe is then embedded in the concrete wall and bolted to the floor.